Hey peeps, guess what?

 Step 3.
 Next, add flour, cocoa powder, chocolate chips (if making this vegan, ensure these are vegan chocolate chips), and salt.

 Step 4.
 Mix until combined.

 Step 5.
-Pour batter into a lightly oiled baking tray, silicone if you have it.
+Pour batter into a lightly oiled baking tray, silicone baking tray if you have it.
 Pour remaining 3 tbsp peanut butter on top and swirl it into batter.

 Step 6.
 Bake for 27-30 mins, being careful not to overcook.

 Step 7.
-Allow the brownies to cool before cutting.
+Allow the brownies to cool, then add to a cooling rack to cool completely before cutting.
 This step may feel a bit impossible when the aroma of these Peanut Butter Banana Brownies has filled your kitchen, but you can do it.

 Why You’ll Love Peanut Butter Banana Brownies